kottans/mock-repo/README.md

 ---

 ## Hi, Kottans!
-I'm Kyrylo, I have always dreamed of programming and this is a great opportunity for me :)
+I'm Kyrylo, I have always dreamed of programming and this a great opportunity for me :)
 ![Cat in the glasses](https://f3.upet.com/o_XSbhGBwd1G_1.jpg)

 ## What's up Kottans!
 My name is [Alex](https://github.com/usides) and I want to be a dev-cat.